GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2022-11-28-recipe-for-operational-aws-set-up.md

 4. `L3 tx` processing (for files where new L0 TX messages are present)
 5. `L3 raw` and `L3 tx` data merging
 6. Push changes to the `L0` and `L3` Gitlab repositories
-7. Push Level 3 files to fileshare space and thredds server
+7. Push Level 3 files to the mounted Azure fileshare which then propogates to the thredds server
 8. Perform post quality checks and format instantaneous measurements to BUFR formatting
-9. Push BUFR files
+9. Push BUFR files to the DMI ftp server

 If you don't want to perform one of these steps then please comment these sections out.